 <Table 2 about here>

-Over half of respondents described the sufficiency of the social work contribution to their team as being either ‘good’ or ‘very good’.
+Over half of respondents described the sufficiency or amount of the social work contribution to their team as being either ‘good’ or ‘very good’.
 Just over one-fifth (22%) described it as ‘poor’ or ‘very poor’ with the same amount describing it as ‘adequate’.
 Just over half (55%) also reported gaining one or more social workers over the previous 12 months with just under half (47%) reporting social work losses.
 Those team managers’ reporting poor or very poor sufficiency of the social work contribution to their team also tended to report social work losses in the last 12 months (and to comment negatively on this issue when describing change).
 Sufficiency ratings were also positively related to the number of social workers reported to be core team members with those reporting good or very good sufficiency having a higher number of social workers in their teams than those reporting sufficiency as adequate, poor or very poor.

 Team roles and tasks

 Analysis of data on team roles and tasks (Table 3) revealed a high level of generic practice across professions with nurses, OTs and social workers undertaking a range of roles in the majority of teams.
 These included acting as care coordinator or enhanced CPA coordinator, and undertaking ‘duty’ work.
 These professional groups also undertook tasks such as conducting initial assessments, in over 60 per cent of teams.
-The percentage of nurses undertaking these roles and tasks was substantially higher for nurses (between 88% and 97%) than for social workers (or any other team member) who were reported to undertake the same roles and tasks by fewer than 70 per cent of respondents.
+The percentage of nurses undertaking these roles and tasks was substantially higher (between 88% and 97%) than for social workers (or any other team member) who were reported to undertake the same roles and tasks by fewer than 70 per cent of respondents.

 Roles and tasks traditionally associated with particular professions were still largely undertaken by them.
 For example, in 92 per cent of teams psychiatrists prescribed or administered medication compared to nurses who did this in 64 per cent, and social workers and OTs in four and two per cent of teams respectively.
 Social workers were the largest group to have the task of authorising services funded by local authorities and were Approved Mental Health Professionals (AMHPs), additionally qualified professionals undertaking a range of statutory roles, in 59 per cent of teams compared with nurses, psychiatrists and OTs in 15, ten, and four per cent of teams respectively.
 Finally, nurses monitored medication in almost all teams compared with social workers who undertook this task in just over two-fifths and OTs in just over one-third of teams.
 Social workers were found to conduct psychosocial interventions with individuals in fewer teams than psychologists, nurses and OTs and to be routinely involved in the supervision of Compulsory Treatment Orders less often than nurses although more frequently than other professional groups.
 Comparing nurses and social workers overall, nurses were reported to be more frequently involved in almost all the roles and tasks listed, than were social workers, the exceptions undertaking the AMHP role and the task of authorising LA funded services.